Dylan-Thomson/webdevbootcamp/MoreExpress/readme.md

     * Useful for filling out templates with information specific to user
 * Pass variables to EJS templates
     * Pass variables to template using an object in res.render()

+#EJS Control Flow

+* Show examples of control flow in EJS templates
+* Write if statements in an EJS file
+* Write loops in an EJS file

+Loop through all posts
+    make an entry div
+        title
+        tagline
+        ...

+<%= %> - render returned value to page
+<% %> - for pure logic like if statements, just runs the code